imAIgene-Dream3D/BEHAV3D/README.md

 ### **Experimental metadata template**
 To correctly import data for BEHAV3D, it is required to fill in a .tsv that contains information per experiment performed, requiring information on:
-- Experiment basename
+- Experiment basename (same name as your folder where the surfaces exported statistics are stored without "_Statistics", that is created by default)
-- organoid_line
+- organoid_line (tumor or organoid line used in that particular well)
-- tcell_line
+- tcell_line (name of the T cell concept and subpopulation if different populations were labelled)
 - exp_nr
 - well
 - date
 - dead_dye_channel (Channel # that contains the dead dye intensities)
-- organoid_distance_channel (Channel # that contains the distance to organoids)
+- organoid_distance_channel (Channel # that contains the distance transformation, if distance transformation step was not used, write any channel number that you have)
 - tcell_contact_threshold (threshold of distance to other tcells to be considered touching, usually set to average cell diameter (10um), change if cells are of different size )
 - tcell_dead_dye_threshold (threshold to consider an tcell "dead", can be visually estimates from the Imaris file based on mean intentisity of ch "dead cells")
-- tcell_stats_folder (path to folder with tcell track statistics)
+- (optional)tcell_stats_folder (path to folder with tcell track statistics)
 - organoid_contact_threshold (threshold of distance to organoid to be considered touching,estimate from the Imaris file based on min distance to ch "distance transformation" in T cell touching the organoid.
 Note that while this value is usually fixed in the same experiment, it might change if image resolution is different or between Imaris versions)
 - organoid_dead_dye_threshold (threshold to consider an organoid "dead", same as for tcell_dead_dye_threshold)
-- organoid_stats_folder (path to folder with organoid track statistics)
+- (optional)organoid_stats_folder (path to folder with organoid track statistics)
+- tumor_name (name of the tumor/organoids surfaces that were created with imaris, only required if you Object-Object statistics to import the distance to tumor data)
+- Object_distance (TRUE if Object-Object statistics were used to import the data related to T cell distance to tumor cells/ FALSE if distance transformation was for this step )

 For an example see: [...BEHAV3D/configs/metadata_template.tsv](https://github.com/RiosGroup/BEHAV3D/blob/main/configs/metadata_template.tsv)\